dselman/docgen/README.md

 function in **BOTH DIRECTIONS:** either generating text from a template + JSON, **OR** extracting JSON from text + template.

+> This is useful as (in some cases) it can allow the textual representation of the clause to be serialized as the canonical representation - or to be used for data interchange, collaboration or versioning.

 Parsing the following markdown:

 ```